zigangzhao-ai/CNN-Mnist/README.md

 # CNN-Mnist
-we try to classify this data set--mnist by using CNN net
+we try to classify this dataset--mnist by using CNN net